xxviolettecxx/xxviolettecxx/README.md

 - 👋 Hi, I’m @xxviolettecxx
 - 👀 I’m interested in animals, computers, drawing, and music.
-- 🌱 I’m currently learning programming and veterinary technology
+- 🌱 I’m currently learning programming
-- 💞️ I’m looking to collaborate on whatever project I find interesting.
+- 💞️ I’m looking to collaborate on whatever project I find interesting
-- 📫 How to reach me: don't.
 - 😄 Pronouns: she/they
 - ⚡ Fun fact: I don't have one at the moment.